debatelab/ada-inspect/README.md

 # ada-inspect

-Inspecting simulated conversations with artificial deliberative agents
+This repos makes available the simulated conversations with artificial deliberative agents presented in Betz (2021) and provides an app to inspect them.